 Detailed statistic information about victims and damages in Odesa Region are in documentation of special regional and district commissions for determination of damage from Romanian-German occupation, formed just after liberation.

 Collections of the Black Sea Shipping Company, Odesa Commercial Fleet, Odesa-Kishinev Railroad contain documents about development of transport system in the region and activity of its branches.

-Odesa region state archives accepted also collection of institutions of higher education, colleges, schools, theatres, museums, societies, scientific institutions, organs of health defence, statistic offices.
+Odesa oblast state archives accepted also collection of institutions of higher education, colleges, schools, theatres, museums, societies, scientific institutions, organs of health defence, statistic offices.
 The most valuable are the Odesa State University named after I.I.Mechnikov, South-Ukrainian Pedagogical University named after R.D.Ushinsky, Odesa Museum of Local History, Art Museum, Odesa Research Institute of Ophtalmology named after V.P.Filatov, etc.